 - Remove any dead vegetation.
-That includes palm fronds and eucalyptus debris - Plant drought-tolerant, fire-resistive vegetation. - Trim back tree branches at least 10 feet from rooftops and chimneys. - Depending on the size, propane tanks should be a minimum of 10 feet away from structures, vegetation, and other combustible materials. - Fire wood should be stacked neatly a minimum of 30 feet away from a structure. - Trash enclosures or trash cans should be a minimum of 10 feet away from a structure and stored with the lid on.
+That includes palm fronds and eucalyptus debris - Plant drought-tolerant, fire-resistive vegetation with irrigation. - Trim back tree branches at least 10 feet from rooftops and chimneys. - Depending on the size, propane tanks should be a minimum of 10 feet away from structures, vegetation, and other combustible materials. - Fire wood should be stacked neatly a minimum of 30 feet away from a structure. - Trash enclosures or trash cans should be a minimum of 10 feet away from a structure and stored with the lid on. - Limb up trees at least 6 feet above the ground.